Ancient Carthage: Family oligarchy

 Carthage's republican system appears to have extended to the rest of its empire, though to what extent and in what form remains unknown.
 The term sufet was used for officials throughout Carthaginian colonies and territories; inscriptions from Punic era Sardinia are dated with four names: the sufetes of the island as well as those of Carthage.
 This suggests some degree of political coordination between local and colonial Carthaginians, perhaps through a regional hierarchy of sufetes.

-Traders of Carthage were secretive in ways to keep trade routes from the Greeks.
-Most conflicts from Carthage lasted from 600 BC to 500 BC with Greece and its trade routes.
-Greek goods were no match to Carthage goods and their goal was to export to African harbors while keeping Greek goods out.
-The people of Carthage spoke Punic, which had its own alphabet and would later continue through trade routes and grow into Africa.
-Carthage was also highly influenced by Egyptian culture.
-Amulets and seals coming from those of Egyptian religion were found about Carthage as well as the use of scarabs.
-These scarabs, in Egyptian culture, were for funerals and to expose them to the afterlife.
-Finding these and many pictures carved into clay, stone and other specimens was a big connection between Egypt's ties to Carthage.
+Carthage's emphasis on maritime trade and maritime power may have led Carthaginian traders to attempt keep trade routes secret from their Greek counterparts, leading to wars between 600 and 500 BC.
+Extant documentation from the early period of Carthaginian-Greek contact and conflict suggest that Carthage was protectionist or mercantilist in economic policy, with a goal of ensuring that its African harbors served as ports of export while simultaneously keeping Greek goods out.